nithishvjs/PROJECT-Githubactions-Simple-flask-app/README.md

 - A minimal Flask application
 - Docker containerization
-- Automated build and deployment using Jenkins pipeline
+- Automated build and deployment using Github Actions pipeline

 ---